Welcome to today's edition of the Rush 24-7 podcast.

 This stuff all reminds me of Steve Jobs in a way.

-Why do you assume everybody's smarter than you are?
+And Jobs would constantly tell people, why do you assume everybody's smarter than you are?

-Just because they've got the job and you don't.
+Just because they've got the job and you don't?

 Just because they're in a position and you're not.